Abdou-Aleem/Sales-Performance-Revenue-Dashboards/README.md

 # SalesAnalysis_SQL_PowerBI

-### Setup
-- This project requires SQL Server (SQL Express), Power BI Desktop
-- We will work with backup Data Warehouse (DW) data and Lightweight (LT) data.
-- Compare DW and LT data to understand the difference between structured and unstructured data.
-We will primarily be working with Data Warehouse data.
-- Update Data Warehouse data using sql script

 ### Business Request & User Stories
 - Read the sample business request, demand overview & filled-out user stories to understand the problem we are trying to solve with Data Analysis and what we consider as a solution.